yossadh/yossadh.github.io/_posts/2018-12-05-lab-notebook-part-1.md

   <img src="/images/log.png" height="200px"/>
 </p>

-In [Part 2](/posts/2018/12/lab-notebook-part-2/) (link will be updated), I will talk about alternative options out there and a new lab notebook setup that I am trying out.
+In [Part 2](/posts/2018/12/lab-notebook-part-2/), I will talk about alternative options out there and a new lab notebook setup that I am trying out.